krajj7/BotHack/doc/tutorial.md

 The layout of the dungeon and its branches is available via the [IDungeon](http://krajj7.github.io/BotHack/javadoc/bothack/bot/dungeon/IDungeon.html) interface.
 Sometimes the bot may not be able to tell which branch it is currently in, for example if it descends into a completely dark room from Dlvl:3, it may not be possible to tell immediately if it ended up in the gnomish mines.
 The branch ID for these levels will be set to a placeholder value (like [UNKNOWN\_1](http://krajj7.github.io/BotHack/javadoc/bothack/bot/dungeon/Branch.html#UNKNOWN_1)) which will be recognized as the actual branch once it is identified.
 The branch ID and Dlvl combination always uniquely and permanently identifies a level in the dungeon.

 The current level and monsters that the bot knows about are represented in the [ILevel](http://krajj7.github.io/BotHack/javadoc/bothack/bot/dungeon/ILevel.html) interface.
 The current level can be obtained by calling [currentLevel](http://krajj7.github.io/BotHack/javadoc/bothack/bot/IGame.html#currentLevel()) on IGame.

+Most of the special levels of NetHack that are not completely randomly generated (Medusa's island, demon lairs, quest...) have their layouts partially pre-mapped in BotHack.
+Once the level is recognized, static information about the level layout is automatically added to the world representation, which makes navigation much easier.

+Individual level tiles are represented by the [ITile](http://krajj7.github.io/BotHack/javadoc/bothack/bot/dungeon/ITile.html) interface, from which you can find out whether the tile was stepped on by the player, the [dungeon feature](http://krajj7.github.io/BotHack/javadoc/bothack/bot/dungeon/Feature.html), list of items laying on the tile and various other properties.

 ## Actions